 For those students with dyslexia and related language-based learning differences, Tara offers an intensive academic and therapeutic approach to remedial instruction.
 Additionally, she works with students who do not have a diagnosis of dyslexia but would benefit from additional literacy skills development.

-Tara believes all students deserve compassion, understanding, and the most current, effective evidence-based intervention available.
+Tara believes all students deserve compassion, understanding, and the most current, effective, evidence-based intervention available.
 It is her goal to help all students reach their academic potential.
 Many intelligent and capable students struggle to learn the most basic literacy skills.
-Sometimes success requires a different approach; a therapeutic approach and an early diagnosis and intervention are critical.
+Sometimes success requires a different approach; a therapeutic approach, early diagnosis, and intervention are critical.

 “I highly recommend Tara Chapman to families whose children struggle with dyslexia.
 Not only is Mrs. Chapman highly qualified through her training at Southern Methodist University and Texas Scottish Rite Hospital for Children, but she is exceptionally skilled in working with youth and families.”
 P.S.